 Curriculum taught at Robert S. Payne Elementary School is founded on the Virginia Standards of Learning and extends outward.
 Students in grades PreK-5 are served in small groups within each classroom.

-All subject areas follow a 6 week timeline that were established by Lynchburg City Schools in correlation with the Standards of Learning.
-These objectives from the timelines are assessed at the end of each six weeks grades 1-5.
+All subject areas follow a nine week pacing guide that were established by Lynchburg City Schools in correlation with the Standards of Learning.
+These objectives from the pacing guides are assessed at the end of each nine weeks grades 1-5.
 Click on here to learn more about the Standards of Learning.

 Reading and Language Arts